Pytools786/passreset/README.md

 # passreset
-Simple python script that will automatically change the password for current login user in Windows 10, without actually knowing the current password for the user. the only problem with this script is that, you have to run this script as administrator.
+Simple python script that will automatically changes the password for the current login user on Windows 10, without actually knowing the current password for the user. the only problem with this script is that, you have to run this script as administrator.